Are business users really that different to consumers?

 2. Allow responsible personal use

-It may be a work device, but do you really need to stop your employees from installing productivity apps like train and bus timetables, satellite navigation, or car parking booking tools?
+It may be a work device, but do you really need to stop your employees from installing productivity apps like train and bus timetables, satellite navigation, or car parking booking tools when remote working?
 Is there really a problem with letting users access internet banking, check Twitter or use a fitness application?

 As a mobile-led organisation, anyone that needs a mobile phone for business use at O2 is given one, which can be used for personal use or as a completely separate work phone.
 We understand that our employees work differently; some prefer to have just one phone, especially if they spend a lot of time travelling around the country visiting stores for example, while others choose to separate their work and personal phones.